pplantinga/delight/README.md

 Functions are like mathematical functions, they don't have side-effects.
 Procedures don't return anything.
 And methods are part of a class definition, and thus make some change to the class internals.
 I'm still looking for a good term for something that has side-effects and returns something...

 Like python, delight leans towards using keywords over symbols.
-Examples: in, less than, and, equals, etc. The exceptions are operators and some punctuation, like "," "->" "[" "+=" "^" etc.
+Examples: in, less than, and, equal to, etc. The exceptions are operators and some punctuation, like "," "->" "[" "+=" "^" etc. Every operator with = in it is an assignment operator.

-Loops and conditionals end in ":"
+Function definitions, loops, class definitions, conditionals, and pretty much everything that increases the indent ends in ":".

 The language as it stands here is subject to expansion and change, it's still in it's infancy.
 I'll keep a list here of the keywords and what they do once they solidify a bit more.